kaspermunch/PopulationGenomicsCourse/Exercises/04_phasing_and_recombination/README.md

 Explore phases of haplotypes at two positions in the alignment:

 Select chr2, zoom all the way in and select find the base at position 136608646.
 First, take a look at the WestEurasian samples.
-Sort alignments by genotype (right-click on the base in the alignment tracks to get a popup menu).
-Consider these questions:
+Consider these questions while zooming further out:

 1. What does the haplotypes look like?
 2. Do you see any long streches of homozygosity?
 3. Which haplotypes agree?
 4. How wide is the region where they agree?

-To derive your answers, make use of the metadata file: ~/populationgenomics/data/metadata/Sample_meta_subset.tsv
+To help derive your answers, make use of the metadata file: ~/populationgenomics/data/metadata/Sample_meta_subset.tsv

 Now, compare it with the African samples.